boxbilling/docs/en/reference/api-admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Update existing order service
-This methd used to change clients data if order setup fails
+This method used to change clients data if order setup fails

-or you have changed data on solusvm server and you need to sync with
+or you have changed data on solusVM server and you need to sync with
-boxbilling database
+BoxBilling database

 API call examples
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++